-The run-items in the default template bidsmap (named bidsmap_template.yaml) have empty / non-matching source attributes, and therefore the bidsmapper will not make any guesses about BIDS datatypes and run-items.
-As a result, it will classify all runs as extra_data, leaving all the subsequent bidseditor decision making to the user.
-One alternative is to use the much more intelligent bidsmap_dccn.yaml template bidsmap.
-This bidsmap may work much better but it may also make wrong suggestions, since it is tailored to the MR acquisitions at the Donders Institute.
+The run-items in the default template bidsmap (named bidsmap\dccn.yaml) have source attributes that match the MRI datasets as they are typically acquired in the Donders Institute.
+As a result, it will classify all runs that have different attributes (e.g. from other imaging centres) as extra\data, leaving all the subsequent bidseditor decision making to the user.
 To improve that and to have BIDScoin convert your studies in a better way, you may consider creating and using your own customized template bidsmap.

-Tip: To create your own template bidsmap you can probably best make a copy of the DCCN template ([path_to_bidscoin]/heuristics/bidsmap_dccn.yaml) as a starting point and adapt it to your needs.
+Tip: To create your own template bidsmap you can probably best make a copy of the DCCN template ([path\to\bidscoin]/heuristics/bidsmap\dccn.yaml) as a starting point and adapt it to your needs.
 If you want to use different source attributes to improve run identifications, then beware that the attribute values should not vary between different repeats of the data acquision.
 Otherwise the number of run-items in the bidsmap will not be a shortlist of the different acquisition protocols in your study, but will become a lengthy list that is proportional to the number of subjects and sessions.